chanzuckerberg/open-science/collections/_data_sharing/overview.md

 - [Data reuse, ethics, and security](#data-reuse-ethics-and-security)

-This section provides guidance on improving data management to ease the process of sharing and maximize your research impact, and also considers options for where to publish your data (e.g., selcting repositories).
+This section provides guidance on improving data management to ease the process of sharing and maximize your research impact, and also considers options for where to publish your data (e.g., selecting repositories).

 ## Why publish data?